The Luxton Lecture Series

 Law and Society Major Sophia Castillo Named Third Annual Luxton Paper Competition Winner

 Western New England University sophomore, Sophia Castillo, a Law and Society major from Easton, PA enrolled in the accelerated 3+3 Law Program, is this year’s winner of the Luxton Paper Competition.
 Read More!

 Upcoming Lectures—check back at the start of the fall semester!

 Program Manager, Rehabilitation Through the Arts

 Examining the Prison-industrial Complex Through a Social Justice Lens

 The Prison-Industrial Complex in the United States houses more prisoners than any other corrections system in the world.
 In this discussion, participants will explore their unexamined thoughts and beliefs about prisoners while also learning about the complexities of this system.
-Using a social justice perspective, this workshop will help clarify the intersections of race, privatization, and social control that inform the Prison-Industrial Complex in the US.
+Using a social justice perspective, this workshop helped to clarify the intersections of race, privatization, and social control that inform the Prison-Industrial Complex in the US.